NEC4

 • Is the communication system specified in the Scope being used?

-• Are there verbal agreements or instructions that have not been formalised in writing?
+• Are there verbal agreements or instructions that haven't been formalised in writing?

 • Is correspondence logged with date, reference, sender, and recipient?